Feed-in tariff: Israel

 On 2 June 2008, the Israeli Public Utility Authority approved a feed-in tariff for solar plants.
 The tariff is limited to a total installation of 50 MW during 7 years, whichever is reached first, with a maximum of 15 kWp installation for residential and a maximum of 50 kWp for commercial.
 Bank Hapoalim offered 10-year loans for the installation of solar panels.
 The National Infrastructures Ministry announced that it would expand the feed-in tariff scheme to include medium-sized solar-power stations ranging from 50 kilowatts to 5 megawatts.
 The new tariff scheme caused solar company Sunday Solar Energy to announce that it would invest $133 million to install photovoltaic solar arrays on kibbutzim, which are social communities that divide revenues amongst their members.

 Italy

 Italy introduced a feed-in tariff in February 2007.
 By 2011 Italy installed 7128 MW, behind only Germany (7500 MW), and reduced the FiT.

 Japan

 An FiT of ¥42 (US$0.525) per kWh for 10 years for systems less than 10 kW, and ¥40 (US$0.50) for larger systems, but for 20 years, began on 1 July 2012.
 The rate was to be reviewed annually, for subsequently connected systems.

-To secure the second round price of 37.8 yen/kWh for a 20-year PPA term, foreign investors must complete the following actions by 31 March 2014:
+To secure the second round price of 37.8 ¥/kWh for a 20-year PPA term, foreign investors must complete the following actions by 31 March 2014: